davidralphlewis/binaryephemera/_notes/Getting Rejections.md

 date: 15-08-2022
 ---

-If you are [[Sending-Your-Work-Out]] regularly, there's a good chance it may be rejected.
+If you are [[Sending Your Work Out]] regularly, there's a good chance it may be rejected.

 -   Sam J. Grudgings has a <a href="https://www.youtube.com/watch?v=iRjVWzbL66o" >very good video</a> on being rejected.
 It sucks, but it's also an opportunity to improve.